DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-14-notifications-iteration.md

 In the previous iteration we let users change their notification settings about any changes to their permissions.

-But permissions shouldn’t change often so we do not think users should have the ability to customise how they receive notifications about this.
+But permissions should not change often so we do not think users should have the ability to customise how they receive notifications about this.

 And it doesn’t feel right being part of the notifications area which is only about applications.